I don't have a business undergraduate degree. Does this prevent me from admission to your MScCGC Programme?

 Students may apply for exemption from taking up to two courses* on recommendation by the MScCGC Programme Director and by special approval of the Director of Graduate School, providing they have taken similar or equivalent courses at a recognized university or comparable institution (and achieved a satisfactory grade) previously.
 The University reserves the right to refuse to grant units for courses which are not deemed to be equivalent to the University courses and for courses with grades below the equivalence of grade “B-” in the University grading system.

-* Transfer of units is limited to the following core courses: Corporate Accounting, Strategic Management, Taxation and Corporate Law (only holders of Bachelor of Law (LLB) or Juris Doctor (JD) degree from recognized universities may apply for transfer of units of Corporate Law.
-Master of Law degree is not regarded as equivalent to LLB or JD for the purpose of application for transfer of units.).
+* Transfer of units is limited to four core courses namely ACCT7770 Corporate Accounting, MGNT7740 Strategic Management, ACCT7820 Taxation and ACCT7780 Corporate Law (only holders of Bachelor of Law (LLB) or Juris Doctor (JD) degree from recognized universities may apply for transfer of units of Corporate Law.
+Master of Law degree is not regarded as equivalent to LLB or JD for the purpose of application for transfer of units.

 Do I need to pay the tuition fees for the exempted courses?